 To be entitled to services from The National Insurance Scheme (NAV) in Norway you must have a compulsory membership, or you must be accepted as a voluntary member upon application.
-Examples of services provided through The National Insurance Scheme in Norway are treatment by a doctor, psychologist, sick pay, child benefit and pension.
+Examples of services provided through the National Insurance Scheme in Norway are; treatments by a doctor, psychologist, sick pay, child benefit and pension.

 Your membership is not determined by whether you are a Norwegian citizen, registered in the National Population Register or pay tax to Norway.
 If you are granted membership in the Norwegian National Insurance Scheme, you will have the same rights and obligations as a Norwegian citizen.

 According to the internal Norwegian Social Security Act, the following persons are compulsory members of the Norwegian National Insurance Scheme:

 - Persons who stay in Norway for more than 12 months.
 When you move to Norway to stay for at least 12 months, you become a member from the date of entry to Norway.